Selecting Work for Assessment

 You have been asked to make a selection of your work.

-1. What selection are you being asked to make? – check any specific assessment requirements in the Learning outcomes & subject specific guidance to identify what you are being asked to select, and how this might relate to your learning outcomes.
+1. What selection are you being asked to make? – check any specific assessment requirements in either the assessment section of your unit for Teach-in units, or in the Teach-out Unit Learning Outcomes & Discipline Specific Guidance in the Understanding Assessment section, to identify what you are being asked to select, and how this might relate to your learning outcomes.

 2. Choosing your selection – take time to look through your work and identify examples that you feel fit what you are being asked to select.
 You may want to start with a long list and then narrow this down.